Paint & Color

 In This Article

 One popular option for a black and white tile bathroom is to stick with a neutral color palette.
 Soft grays, beiges, and taupes can add a soothing and subtle touch of color without competing with the bold black and white tiles.
-These colors can also help to create a sense of continuity throughout the space, making the room feel larger and more cohesive.
+The gray walls in this New York City bathroom complement the white subway wall tiles and black tile flooring perfectly, creating a cohesive and stylish space.

 Another option is to add a pop of color to the space by choosing a bold, contrasting shade.
 Bright blues, greens, and pinks can be used to create a playful and fun atmosphere, while deep reds, purples, and yellows can add a touch of luxury and drama.
-However, be mindful of not overusing these colors as it can make the bathroom look too busy and chaotic.

-If you're looking to create a more vintage or retro feel in your space, consider using muted pastel shades.
+If you're looking to create a more vintage or retro feel in your bathroom, consider using muted pastel shades.
 Soft pinks, blues, and greens can evoke a 1950s or 1960s vibe, while pale yellows and mint greens can give the space a more Art Deco feel.
+This charming Brooklyn, New York bathroom features classic details such as black and white hexagonal flooring and white subway wall tiles.
+Paired with blush pink walls, it creates a space that feels timeless.

 To see how the right tint of a cooler color can bring a peaceful element to a black-and-white tiled bathroom, check out this New Jersey bathroom.
+Take note of how the white tile dominates the black in this example, as it's important; these more subdued, cooler paint colors work best when there's plenty of white to energize the bathroom as a visual counterpoint.

 In this Queens, New York bathroom the brightly colored rug adds a touch of playfulness to the otherwise neutral space.
 Paired with the black floor tile and white wall tiles, the bold rug truly stands out.

 If you’re looking to add warmth and texture to a bathroom with black and white tiles, wood-inspired wall treatments offer a thoughtful solution.
 Installing wood-paneled walls or choosing a wood-grain wallpaper can introduce a sense of organic comfort that beautifully balances the crisp geometry of black and white tilework.
 Vertical or horizontal wood slats provide architectural interest and a tactile quality, while subtle wood patterns on wallpaper deliver the look of natural material with minimal upkeep.
-By pairing the clean lines of black and white tiles with the inviting texture of wood, you create a space that feels both modern and welcoming like the California bathroom below.

 There’s a unique power in fully committing to the interplay of black and white, allowing these two shades to define the entire space.
 Instead of introducing additional colors, focus on the dynamic relationship between light and dark—think bold geometric patterns, checkerboard floors, or striking tile borders.
-The contrast between black and white can be used to highlight architectural features, frame mirrors, or create visual rhythm throughout the room.
-By letting the duality of black and white take center stage, you achieve a look that’s both graphic and classic with every detail contributing to a cohesive, high-impact design.
-For inspiration, look to this New Jersey bathroom.

 When it comes to accessories and decor, stick with a cohesive color scheme.
 Choose metal finishes and hardware in silver or chrome to complement the black and white tiles.
 For lighting, you can use chrome light fixtures or white glass shades to keep the space light and airy.

-Finally, consider the overall style and aesthetic of your home when choosing colors for your black and white tile bathroom.
 If your home is modern and minimalistic, stick with a simple, monochromatic color palette.
 If your home has a more traditional or vintage feel, consider using more muted or pastel shades.
 By considering these different options, you can successfully add color to your bath while contributing to its overall aesthetic.

 What are the best wall colors for a black and white tile bathroom?